pizzaolive/ant_upload_checker/README.md

 ### Planned improvements
 - [ ] Continue to add more film properties to dupe check
 - [ ] Continue code refactor, finish adding type hints
-- [ ] Add a CLI for those unable to use GUI
 - [ ] Increase max file path length
 - [ ] Add automatic torrent creator using torf